1. Introduction: Spiritual Leadership in Our Time

 We will discover more and more that once we leave behind global consumer – driven civilization and find new ways in being present to the Earth and all her life, we will see the world again as a sacred whole.
 Our lives will be filled to the brim with amazement and wonder, gratitude and respect and we will experience sources of power and love we never felt before.
 We will be able to do the work Mother Earth asks of us now.

 I am struck again and again by the words and insights of Thomas Berry in his book “The Great Work”.
 He says that we who are born in the midst of this crisis, did not choose this.
 We are thrown into it, and this is our challenge.
 We are given the power to live through it.
 To be able to respond to this challenge we need a strong spiritual life, otherwise we will not feel strong to do the work asked from us.
-Where otherwise would the vision come from to do the right thing?
+Where would otherwise the vision come from to do the right thing?
 “The nobility of our life depends upon the manner in which we come to understand and fulfil our assigned role”(The Great Work, Thomas Berry, page 7).

 How to respond to the spiritual dimension of ecology?